213withani/thinglearned/ReactJS-Fundtamentals-TyerMc.md

 vs
 state (local to component)

-If you have multiple components that need that state you can move the state up to the nearest parent component.
+Lifting state up: If you have multiple components that need that state you can move the state up to the nearest parent component.

 ## Gist 4 Modify state